How the Private Student Loan Process Works

 Some lenders allow you to configure your loan to better suit your goals – i.e., you get to pick your repayment plan and term – while others select your options for you.
 Options of the loan may include choosing a fixed or variable interest rate, the repayment term length, a graduated repayment plan, and/or making in-school payments.

 After you finalize the terms of your loan, you receive a second required disclosure, this time with specific information regarding rates, fees, and other terms of the loan.
 This disclosure shows you all of the information about your specific loan and how much it will cost.
 After you accept the terms of the loan, you’ll sign the remaining loan documents to continue.
 Most lenders will let you sign your loan documents electronically so you can skip printing and mailing.

-5) School Certification
+5) Wait for School Certification

 After you sign your loan documents, you’ve largely completed your responsibilities in the process.
 Your lender and school will take care of the rest (that is until your repayment begins!).

 During certification, the lender will send your loan details to your school to confirm several things including your enrollment status (half-time or full-time), your anticipated graduation date, and your requested loan amount.
 The loan cannot exceed the school’s calculated cost of attendance once they factor in other loans or aid you’ve received.

 Your school can certify the loan as is, certify the loan with changes, or not certify the loan at all.
 When certifying a loan with changes, your school can lower the amount of the loan if it exceeds the maximum cost of attendance (minus other aid), or they could adjust things like your expected graduation date.